Milton Hershey School Announces Derry Township Site for First Cost-Free Early Childhood Resource Center

 The planned two-story, 50,827-square-foot building, which will include an outdoor learning area, is part of a $350 million initiative to fund the development of up to six cost-free ECRCs across Pennsylvania.
 These Centers will operate through subsidiaries of Milton Hershey School, independent of the MHS core model.
 The Center will provide a core early learning program with a curriculum designed to enhance students’ educational, social, emotional, and cognitive development.
 It also will provide students with nutritious meals, transportation, and other needed supplies.
 Importantly, the Early Childhood Resource Center will offer integrated support services to families of enrolled children.

-“We are thrilled to begin this new chapter in MHS history in our own backyard,” said Peter G. Gurt ’85, Milton Hershey School President and himself an alumnus.
+“We are thrilled to begin this new chapter in MHS history in our own backyard,” said Pete G. Gurt ’85, Milton Hershey School President and himself an alumnus.
 “Our expansion into early childhood education will allow us to help even more children from poverty reach their full potential, and we look forward to beginning work on the site.”

 There is a critical and growing need for early childhood education locally and throughout the state of Pennsylvania.
 Research has found that quality early childhood education can narrow the kindergarten-readiness gap between low-income and higher-income students.